undr22/flea/README.md

 ├── blog                  - Outer directory, included in the navigation bar │   ├── my-back-itches.md
 │   └── go-see-a-doctor.md
-├── about.md              - Outer file, included in the navigation bar, excluding 404.md
+├── about.md              - Outer file, included in the navigation bar (excluding 404.md)
 └── 404.md                - Used for generating the 404 page
 ```